dagraham/etm-dgraham/new.md

 - All etm data is stored in a single, *json* file using the python data store *TinyDB*.
 This is a plain text file that is human-readable, but not human-editable - not easily anyway.
 It can be backed up and/or queried using external tools as well as etm itself.
 - Two timestamps are automatically created for each item in the data store, one corresponding to the moment (microsecond) the item was created and the other to the moment the item was last modified.
 A new *history* view in etm  displays all items and allows sorting by either timestamp.
 The default is to show oldest first for created timestamps and newest first for last modified timestamps.
 The creation timestamp is used as the unique identifier for the item in the data store.
-- The heirarchial organization that was provided by file paths is provided by the *index* entry, `@i`, which takes a colon delimited string.
+- The hierarchical organization that was provided by file paths is provided by the *index* entry, `@i`, which takes a colon delimited string.
 E.g., the entry `@i plant:tree:oak` would store the item in the *index* view under:
       - plant
           - tree
               - oak